Kay Granger: Other issues

 Granger voted for a resolution supporting Israel following the October 7 attacks.

 Presidential candidate endorsements

-On September 25, 2007, Granger endorsed former Massachusetts governor Mitt Romney in the Republican presidential primary.
-She became national co-chair of the campaign organization Women for Mitt, filling a vacancy left by the death of Jennifer Dunn.
+On September 25, 2007, Granger endorsed former Massachusetts governor Mitt Romney in the Republican U.S. presidential primaries.
+She became national co-chair of the campaign organization Women for Mitt, filling a vacancy left by the death of Washington State congresswoman Jennifer Dunn.

-In 2015, Granger opposed Donald Trump's 2016 presidential candidacy, saying, "He definitely should not be considered to speak for our nation as our president".
-In 2020, however, she endorsed Trump and was endorsed by Trump.
+In 2015, Granger opposed Donald Trump's 2016 presidential candidacy, saying, "He definitely should not be considered to speak for our nation as our president."
+In 2020, however, she endorsed Trump and was endorsed by him.